cwant/tessagon/README.md

 * **Blender**: you'll find a blender file and `tessagon_blender_demo.py` which creates the meshes in the demo.
 The demo has examples of each tessagon class, and an example that uses tessagon with one of my other projects, [wire_skin](https://github.com/cwant/wire_skin).
 * **VTK**: Take a look at `tessagon_vtk_demo.py` for a script that creates all of the current tessagon classes.

+This software may also be installed via pip:

+`python3 -m pip install tessagon`

+or

+`pip3 install tessagon`

 ## How it works

 Three things are needed to use tessagon to tessellate the surface of a 2D-manifold (or more accurately, a patch on a 2D-manifold in 3-space):